neurospin-projects/2025_umohou_wegsonrap/README.md

-# An re-worked example of processing on DNAnexus RAP
+# A re-worked example of GWAS on DNAnexus RAP

 ## Introduction
 What is presented here is derived from the original work from the "Science Corner of UKBiobank RAP documentation": [GWAS guide using Alzheimer's disease](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease).